terraform-kops/terraform-provider-kops/docs/resources/cluster.md

 - `resolver_config` - (Optional) - String - ResolverConfig is the resolver configuration file used as the basis for the container DNS resolution configuration."), [].
 - `reconcile_cidr` - (Optional) - Bool - ReconcileCIDR is Reconcile node CIDR with the CIDR specified by the<br />API server.
 No-op if register-node or configure-cbr0 is false.
 - `register_schedulable` - (Optional) - Bool - registerSchedulable tells the kubelet to register the node as schedulable.
 No-op if register-node is false.
-- `serialize_image_pulls` - (Optional) - Bool - // SerializeImagePulls when enabled, tells the Kubelet to pull images one<br />// at a time.
-We recommend *not* changing the default value on nodes that<br />// run docker daemon with version  < 1.9 or an Aufs storage backend.<br />// Issue #10959 has more details.
+- `serialize_image_pulls` - (Optional) - Bool - SerializeImagePulls when enabled, tells the Kubelet to pull images one at a time.
 - `node_labels` - (Optional) - Map(String) - NodeLabels to add when registering the node in the cluster.
 - `non_masquerade_cidr` - (Optional) - String - NonMasqueradeCIDR configures masquerading: traffic to IPs outside this range will use IP masquerade.
 - `enable_custom_metrics` - (Optional) - Bool - Enable gathering custom metrics.